Commercial Package Policy

 What Is a Commercial Package Policy?

-Our Commercial Policy Package can be looked at as a premium version of our Business Owners Policy (BOP), offering advanced coverage for business owners with more sophisticated liability and property risks to address.
+A commercial package policy can be looked at as a premium version of a business owners policy (BOP).
+A CPP offers more advanced coverage for business owners with more sophisticated liability and property risks to address.

-While our BOP package can provide most small and medium-sized businesses with the basic liability and property coverage they need, the Commercial Policy Package is designed to cover larger companies or companies that have more complex risks who need their coverage to be more robust and specific.
+While a typical BOP can provide most small and medium-sized businesses with the basic liability and property coverage they need, a CPP is designed to cover larger companies or companies that have more complex or specific business risks who need their coverage to be more robust and detailed.

 Who Is It For?